-SECTION G: NOISE CONTROL
+SECTION H: NOISE CONTROL

-- (G-1) Race engines must be turned off during the Rider's Meeting. - (G-2) Noise emissions will be monitored 50 feet from the racetrack, and may not exceed 92dBA from 7:00 9:00 AM, and 103dBA the remainder of the race day.
+- (H-1) Race engines must be turned off during the Rider's Meeting. - (H-2) Noise emissions will be monitored 50 feet from the racetrack, and may not exceed 92dBA from 7:00 9:00 AM, and 103dBA the remainder of the race day.
 Machines in violation will be black-flagged during practice or race.
-The violator must demonstrate to the Technical Inspector that the noise problem has been rectified before the violating machine will be allowed back on track. - (G-3) If OMRRA is fined by the City of Portland or DEQ for a noise violation, the rider(s) committing the violation is liable for the fine. - (G-4) Each exhaust outlet must contain a muffler.
-The following are examples of approved devices: - Reverse gas flow incorporating a multi-tube and baffle design. - · Perforated straight-core surrounded with a sound-absorbing medium. - · Annular swirl flow constructed with an inner core at least ten inches in length. - Stacked 360-degree diffuser disc attached to the end of the exhaust pipe. - Any muffler installed as original equipment by the motorcycle manufacturer. - (G-5) The maximum allowable noise limit for generators and other equipment in the paddock is 80 dBA as measured based on OSHA sound monitoring protocols.
+The violator must demonstrate to the Technical Inspector that the noise problem has been rectified before the violating machine will be allowed back on track. - (H-3) If OMRRA is fined by the City of Portland or DEQ for a noise violation, the rider(s) committing the violation is liable for the fine. - (H-4) Each exhaust outlet must contain a muffler.
+The following are examples of approved devices: - · Reverse gas flow incorporating a multi-tube and baffle design. - · Perforated straight-core surrounded with a sound-absorbing medium. - · Annular swirl flow constructed with an inner core at least ten inches in length. - Stacked 360-degree diffuser disc attached to the end of the exhaust pipe. - Any muffler installed as original equipment by the motorcycle manufacturer. - (H-5) The maximum allowable noise limit for generators and other equipment in the paddock is 80 dBA as measured based on OSHA sound monitoring protocols.
+Generators must be located in a conscientious manner, and may not be oriented to direct exhaust or noise at other racers pit areas. - (H-6) Following the rules of Portland City Parks, all people in the pits will keep their own noise levels, as well as that of vehicles, pets, music, and other sources reasonably low 10:00 PM 7:00 AM.

-SECTION H: FUEL
+SECTION I: FUEL

-- (H-1) Fuel used at OMRRA events must be gasoline-based.
+- (I-1) Fuel used at OMRRA events must be gasoline-based.
 Gasohol, octane boosters, and additives are allowed.
-Oxidizing fuels such as Nitro-methane and Nitrous-oxide are prohibited. - (H-2) Except under the Referee's advisement, fuel testing will be limited to specific gravity, to fall within a range deemed normal for gasoline and any additives that are legal by these rules. - (H-3) Electric motorcycles powered by independent batteries or other means are allowed in specified classes - (H-4) Fuel containers must have the racer's number clearly and permanently written on them.
-Disposal of fuel containers at Portland International Raceway is forbidden (see N-9).
+Nitro-methane, methanol, alcohol, and nitrous-oxide are not allowed. - (I-2) Except under the Referee's advisement, fuel testing will be limited to specific gravity, to fall within a range deemed normal for gasoline and any additives that are legal by these rules. - (I-3) Electric motorcycles powered by independent batteries or other means are allowed in specified classes. - (I-4) Fuel containers must have the racer's number clearly and permanently written on them.
+Disposal of fuel containers at Portland International Raceway is forbidden (see O-9).

-SECTION I: RACE ORGANIZATION
+SECTION J: RACE ORGANIZATION